Manda Anderson holds a hand lens close to her face and peers intently at a cotton leaf.

 Anderson says farmers should employ a “systems approach,” to manage the thrips.
 That includes controlling the thrips when they reach threshold levels, but also should mean planting nematode-tolerant cotton varieties and controlling weeds.
 “Tumbleweeds are hosts,” she says.
 Acephate and imidacloprid are both effective and fairly inexpensive insecticides.

 On this overcast, pleasantly mild September afternoon, Anderson had agreed to show Farm Presssome peanut and cotton fields, following a morning field day near Seminole.

-A few timely rainfall events over the summer helped Gaines County farmers make the best of what started out as a very dry summer.
-Peanuts “seem to be one of the best crops in years,” says IPM specialist Manda Anderson.
+A few timely rainfall events over the summer, she says, helped farmers make the best of what started out as a very dry summer.
+Peanuts “seem to be one of the best crops in years,” she says.
 “Cotton is all over the board.”

 She says cotton also has some issues other than kurtomathrips.
 Root-knot nematode is one.
 “I’ve seen them in a lot of cotton fields, but we have technology to manage them.
 The question is whether farmers will adopt it.
 I don’t know.”